develephant/redis-module-redoc/README.md

 __Redis Modules__ are currently only supported in the ['unstable' branch](http://redis.io/download):

-_Not affliated with redis, just making my life easier. :smile:_
+_Not affliated with redis, just making my life easier._ 🛀🏼